tsuru/tsuru/docs/overview.rst

 Add-on Resources
 ----------------

 Instantly provision and integrate third party services with one command.
-It's so easy to create a service in Tsuru that you'll want to sell your own services.
 Tsuru provides the basic services your application will need.
 Databases, Search, Caching, Storage, FrontEnd, you can get all of that in a fashionable and really easy way.

-Tsuru talks with services using a well defined API, you just have to implement four endpoints that implement the logic of provisioning your service to an application
-(like creating VMs, liberating access, etc) and register your service with a really simple yaml formatted manifest.
-It's really simple.
+It's so easy to create a service in Tsuru that you'll want to sell your own services.
+Tsuru talks with services using a well defined API, all you have to do is implement four endpoints that have the logic of provisioning your service to an application (like creating VMs, liberating access, etc), and register your service with a really simple yaml formatted manifest.

 Per-Deploy Config Variables
 ---------------------------